CTBT/dotnet_basics_2/readme.md

 - Display the results in the console

-Level 2 - ⭐⭐ Now we know how to query apis an work with data types
+Level 2 completed - ⭐⭐ Now we know how to query apis an work with data types

 ---

-## Task 3: Learn how to work with external packages
+## Level 3: Learn how to work with external packages
 The goal ist to use external nuget packages to add functionallity to your project that is not included in the .net sdk Use the Refit library to make http call to the pokemon api.
 Refit is a wrapper around the HttpClient class that ueses annotations to define external endpoints.